Programs for Children

 In this workshop I share what I’ve discovered as a writer of fiction.
-We discuss plot structure (including successful beginnings and endings), foreshadowing, voice, and characterization.
+We discuss plot structure (including successful beginnings and endings), pacing, voice, and characterization.
 Particular emphasis is placed on the importance of revision.
-(45 minutes – 1 hour) (I am happy to tie information to the six traits of writing if you wish.)
+(45 minutes – 1 hour)

-You may wish to combine an author visit with a professional inservice for teachers or an evening with parents.
+You may combine an author visit with a professional inservice.

 Author Presentations for Students: